Stone, Buckinghamshire: Astronomical observatory

 In 1839, John Lee and the Royal Astronomical Society jointly owned the advowson of the parish.
-They appointed amateur scientist and Fellow of the Royal Society, the Rev. Joseph Bancroft Reade as vicar.
+They appointed amateur scientist and Fellow of the Royal Society, Joseph Bancroft Reade as vicar.
 Reade served as incumbent until 1859, establishing a school and an astronomical observatory, and performing pioneering work in the early development of photography.

 Village school

-Stone Church of England Combined School is voluntary controlled, mixed primary school with approximately 180 pupils aged between four and eleven.
+Stone Church of England Combined School is voluntary controlled, mixed primary school with approximately 200 pupils aged between four and eleven.
 The school's catchment area includes the nearby villages of Bishopstone and Hartwell, and children transfer to the school from Dinton Church of England School, at the age of seven.
 The school dates from 1871, but most of the present buildings date from 1973 when a major programme of building work provided a hall, new classrooms, a library, changing rooms, offices and an extended playground.
-The current headteacher is Debbie Morrison.
-In 2006 the school was judged to be "satisfactory" and a 2007 Monitoring Report identified "good progress" in improving the curriculum and teaching.
-In 2019 the school achieved a ‘Good’ rating from Ofsted.
-In 2018 the school's Key Stage 2 results exceeded the England average.
+In 2019 the school achieved a 'Good' rating from Ofsted, a rating confirmed in a 2025 inspection.